weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Prove an analogous existence theorem for the initial-value problem Vy =2(kxy), y0=c

-where now ¢ € R¥, y € R¥, and &® is a continuous bounded mapping of the part of Rk! defined by 0 <x <1, y € R* into R*.
+where now c € R¥, y € R¥, and &® is a continuous bounded mapping of the part of Rk! defined by 0 <x <1, y € R* into R*.
 (Compare Exercise 28, Chap.
 5.)
 Hint:
 Use the vector-valued version of Theorem 7.25.
 8